 A class was certified in an action originally filed in the United States District Court for the District of Connecticut on July 1, 2002 against Xerox Corporation alleging violations of the Employee Retirement Income Security Act ("ERISA").
 Four additional class actions were subsequently filed and the five actions were later consolidated as "In Re Xerox Corporation ERISA Litigation" and a consolidated amended complaint was filed.
-The purported class includes all persons who invested or maintained investments in the Xerox Stock Fund in the Xerox 401(k) Plans during the proposed class period which begins on May 12, 1997 and allegedly exceeds 50,000 persons.
-The defendants include Xerox Corporation and the following individuals or groups of individuals: the plan administrator, the Board of Directors, the Fiduciary Investment Review Committee, the Joint Administrative Board, the Finance Committee of the Board of Directors, and the Treasurer.
-The complaint claims that all the foregoing defendants were fiduciaries of the Plans under ERISA and, as such, were obligated to protect the Plan's assets and act in the best interest of plan participants.
-The complaint alleges, among other things, that the defendants failed to do so and thereby breached their fiduciary duties.
+The purported class includes all persons who invested or maintained investments in the Xerox Stock Fund in the Plans during the proposed class period which begins on May 12, 1997 and allegedly exceeds 50,000 persons.
+The defendants include Xerox Corporation and the following individuals or groups of individuals: the Plan administrator, the Board of Directors, the Fiduciary Investment Review Committee, the Joint Administrative Board, the Finance Committee of the Board of Directors, and the Treasurer.
+The complaint claims that all the foregoing defendants were fiduciaries of the Plans under ERISA and, as such, were obligated to protect the Plans' assets and act as the best interest of Plan participants.
+The compliant alleges, among other things, the defendants failed to do so and thereby breached their fiduciary duties.
 It does not specify the amount of damages sought.
-However, it asks that the losses to the Plan be restored.
+However, it asks that the losses to the Plans be restored.
 The actions also seek other legal and equitable relief, as well as interest, costs and attorneys' fees.
 The defendants deny any wrongdoing and have filed a motion to dismiss the action.
 On April 17, 2007, the Court ruled on the motion to dismiss, granting it in part and denying it in part, and giving the plaintiffs an opportunity to file an amended complaint within 30 days.
 On May 17, 2007, plaintiffs filed their second consolidated amended complaint.
+On July 18, 2007, defendants filed an answer to the second Consolidated Amended Complaint, along with a partial motion to dismiss.
+On August 9, 2007, plaintiffs filed their motion for class certification and on August 31, 2007, opposed the defendants' partial motion to dismiss.
+On March 31, 2008, the court denied plaintiffs' motion for class certification without prejudice against refiling, and also denied most of defendants' partial motion to dismiss.